intellinote/sql-client/README.md

 # SQL-CLIENT

 **sql-client** is a [Node.js](http://nodejs.org/) library that defines a simple and consistent abstraction for interacting with a relational database.

+Currently PostgeSQL, MySQL and SQLite3 are supported, and support for additional database platforms isn't difficult to implement.

 <!-- toc -->